ShabazBadshah/Algorithms-and-Data-Structures-Basics/101/mongo/mongodb.md

 ## MongoDB Database Design and Modelling

 MongoDB schemas can be designed in two ways.
-Since Mongo does not utilize tables to organize data, and does not support joins, we utilize *embedding* and *linking* to associate documents with other collections.
+Since Mongo does not utilize tables to organize data, and does not support joins, we utilize *embedding* and *referencing* to associate documents with other collections.

 ### Embedding

 Embedding is the process where common data that is referenced often is moved into the parent document to reduce additional queries.

-For example, in the example above, we could have made the *"classes"* field into its own *classes* collection and queried for both students and all of their classes.
+In the example above, we could have made the *"classes"* field into its own *classes* collection and queried for both students and all of their classes.
 Instead of requiring an additional query, we structured our student object to contain the classes associated to the student.

 __Embedding Data:__